Also known as: Pain - ankle

 - Blockage of blood vessels in the leg

 - Nerve injuries (such as tarsal tunnel syndrome or sciatica)

 - Rest your ankle for several days.
-Try NOT to put much weight on your ankle.
+Try to NOT put much weight on your ankle.

 - Put on an ACE bandage.
 You also can buy a brace that supports your ankle.

 - Use crutches or a cane to help take the weight off a sore or unsteady ankle.

 - Keep your foot raised above the level of your heart.
 When you are sitting or sleeping, place two pillows under your ankle.